Smith Hill, Providence, Rhode Island

 Smith Hill is a neighborhood in Providence, Rhode Island.
-Its traditional bounds are the Woonasquatucket River, the Chad Brown public housing complex, Interstate 95 and West River.
+Its traditional boundaries are the Woonasquatucket River, the Chad Brown public housing complex, Interstate 95 and West River.

 The Roger Williams Medical Center (RWMC) is located in the Smith Hill neighborhood and is adjacent to the VA hospital.

 The Rhode Island State House is also located on the border with Downtown.
 The name 'Smith Hill' is therefore used as a metonym for the Rhode Island state government and the Rhode Island General Assembly.

 History

-The neighborhood gets its name from settler John Smith, who set up a grist mill here in 1636, after being banished from England.
+The neighborhood gets its name from settler John Smith, who set up a grist mill in the area in 1636, after being banished from England.

 Prior to the mid-1800s, the area was considered rural escape from downtown, with few homes.
 However, in the 1900s industrialization attracted immigrants from Ireland, Eastern Europe and the Balkans to work in nearby mills.

 The neighborhood's proximity to the Woonasquatucket and Moshassuck Rivers provided power for the industrial mills.

-In the 21st Century, Smith Hill is home to about 6,000 people in a densely populated residential neighborhood.
+In the 21st century, Smith Hill is home to about 6,000 people in a densely populated residential neighborhood.
 The location offers easy access to downtown, featuring small parks, a post office, a library branch, and the Harry Kizirian Elementary School.
 The Smith Hill Partners Initiative (SHPI) plans community events.